yinggoings/retro-video-store/README.md

 For Part 1 of the project (which will be built in this repository) we will need a Video Store API to handle the back end.

-In keeping with our retro vibe, for Part 2 of the project we will build a Command Line Interface (CLI) for the front end.
+In keeping with our retro vibe, for Part 2 of the project (which has [it's own repository](https://github.com/AdaGold/video-store-cli)), we will build a Command Line Interface (CLI) for the front end.

 ## Postman Tests instead of Pytest